paragmb/Home-Loan-Lending-Software/README.md

 - *desired loan amount*
 - *home value*

-User can save the csv file to any desired existing file path.
+User can save the output csv file to any desired existing file path.
 An output csv file [*example_loan_qualifier.csv*] showing a list of qualifying loans for a sample case has been uploaded to the repository.

 ---